How to Bring a NiMH Battery Back to Life?

 If your NiMH battery has been stored for a long time, refuses to charge, or is no longer recognized by a charger, it may not be completely dead.
 In many cases, the problem is low voltage, poor contact, self-discharge, or capacity loss after sitting unused.

-This guide explains when you can safely try to bring a NiMH battery back to life, when deep cycling may help, and when replacement is the safer choice.
-If you also need a full charging guide, see how to charge nickel metal hydride batteries before testing old or deeply discharged cells.
+This guide explains when you can safely try to bring a NiMH battery back to life, when reviving NiMH batteries is realistic, and when a smart charger refresh mode or battery refresh cycle may help.
+It also explains the basic NiMH battery reconditioning process, including when you should try to revive a NiMH battery pack and when repeated NiMH refresh attempts are no longer safe.
+If you also need a full charging guide, see how to charge nickel metal hydride batteries.

 Why NiMH Batteries Stop Working After Storage

 If your nickel-metal hydride rechargeable battery has been sitting unused for months or years, it may stop working because the voltage has dropped too low for the charger to recognize it.
-This does not always mean the battery is dead, but it does mean you need to be more careful before charging it again.
+This is common when storing NiMH batteries for a long time, but it does not always mean the battery is permanently dead.
+If you are wondering whether NiMH cells should be drained before charging or storage, read Do NiMH Batteries Need to Be Fully Discharged?.

 Can a Dead NiMH Battery Be Revived?